-The Doctorate in Occupational Therapy (OTD) at Russell Sage College is the only doctoral-level Occupational Therapy Program in New York's Capital Region.
-The entry-level occupational therapy doctoral degree program at Russell Sage College is registered with the New York State Education Department and is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
-Qualified individuals who possess a bachelor's degree and who fulfill the prerequisite courses for the Occupational Therapy Program may apply directly through the Sage Graduate School.
-Students can complete the 100-credit program in three years, including a research project, six months of full time fieldwork and the Doctoral Capstone Experience.
-While most of our coursework is face-to-face, part of our coursework is online with one initial online course (OTH 504) and the 700-level courses (701, 702, 703, and 704) embedded throughout the program online.
-The capstone course, OTH 705, has the ability to be online, hybrid, or face-to-face.
-Upon successful completion of academic, fieldwork courses, and the Capstone Experience, students are awarded an entry-level Doctoral degree (OTD) in Occupational Therapy and are eligible to sit for the certification exam administered by the National Board for Certification in Occupational Therapy (NBCOT) that leads to national certification and eligibility for state licensure.
+The MS in Occupational Therapy at Sage is the only master-level Occupational Therapy Program in New York's Capital Region accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association.
+Qualified men and women who possess a bachelor's degree and who fulfill the prerequisite courses for the Occupational Therapy Program may apply directly through the Sage Graduate School.
+Students can complete the 80-credit program in just over two years, with one initial online course followed by face-to-face coursework including a research project and six months of full time fieldwork.
+Upon successful completion of academic, research and fieldwork courses, students are awarded an MS degree in Occupational Therapy and are eligible to sit for the certification exam administered by the National Board for Certification in Occupational Therapy (NBCOT) that leads to national certification and eligibility for state licensure.

-OTD Program Accreditation
+MSOT Program Accreditation

-The Russell Sage College entry-level occupational therapy doctoral degree program is registered with the New York State Education Department and is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
-ACOTE's telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.
-Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
-In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-Note that a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.
+Russell Sage College's Occupational Therapy program is registered with the New York State Education Department and accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association, 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+You may contact ACOTE by phone at (301) 652-6611 and by visiting www.acoteonline.org.
+The most recent reaccreditation was granted in December 2016.
+Upon graduation, students are eligible to sit for the national certification exam that is administered by the National Board for Certification in Occupational Therapy (NBCOT).
+In addition, most states require licensure in order to practice occupational therapy; however state licenses are usually based on the results of the national certification exam.
+A felony conviction may affect a student's placement in fieldwork settings, or a graduate's ability to sit for the certification exam or to attain state licensure.